 How do we fix the issue?

 In this situation, the best thing to do is try connecting from another network temporarily.
-If you have waited patiently for some time, and you still can’t connect, get in touch with our friendly Support Bears and they’ll try to resolve the issue.Visit/Rate Article
+If you have waited for some time and you still can’t connect or access our website, get in touch with our friendly Support Bears and they’ll try to resolve the issue.Visit/Rate Article

 429: Rate limited